 Empty Console Color

 Choose the background color of the part of the Output Console that has not yet been written.
 It can match the background color of the text or the color of the lines separating text lines.

+This setting also applies to the Select (but not Dialog.select) command.

 Editor Settings